 - Special events, such as the annual HomeLife Expo and the annual Lebanon Chamber Golf Tournament benefiting a local scholarship

 - Public forums on issues important to the business community

 - Social networking at the Chamber’s “Business After Hours”

 - Expertise from other Chamber members and Chamber staff

 - The Lebanon Area Chamber of Commerce was created in order to “promote the growth and prosperity of their City of Lebanon and vicinity, and the agricultural, civic, commercial, industrial and social welfare of the people of the Greater Lebanon area.”

-- The Chamber annually selects the Good Citizen of the Year and the Business of the Year.
+- The Chamber annually selects a Good Citizen of the Year and the Business of the Year.